reese-parker/joke-generator/README.md

 ## Description

-A joke generator - users can request a random dad joke.
+A joke generator.
+Users can request a random dad joke.

 ## Design